inkyvoxel/markbrady.net/index.md

 - Finding, exploiting and securing software vulnerabilities
 - Leading and empowering engineering teams

-I write about software engineering, cybersecurity and leadership on [inkyvoxel.com](https://www.inkyvoxel.com).
+I write about various topics on [inkyvoxel.com](https://www.inkyvoxel.com), including software engineering, cybersecurity, and leadership.

 You can also find me on [Mastodon](https://mastodon.social/@inkyvoxel) and [GitHub](https://github.com/inkyvoxel).